 The International Peace Bureau (IPB), an organization with a rich history dating back over a century, stands as a testament to the enduring pursuit of global harmony.
 As a recipient of the Nobel Peace Prize in 1910, the IPB’s legacy is deeply intertwined with the recognition of its tireless efforts to promote peace and foster understanding across the world.

-Moreover, this commitment to peace has been further highlighted by the remarkable fact that 13 of ours officers have gone on to become Nobel Peace Prize laureates themselves:
+Moreover, this commitment to peace has been further highlighted by the remarkable fact that 14 of ours officers and organization member have gone on to become Nobel Peace Prize laureates themselves:

 - 1901 Frédéric PASSY, France (IPB Council Member)